How to create a slide menu in your iOS or Android app prototypes

 7) Group the Dynamic Panel and the Rectangle Widget together by selecting both elements, right clicking and selecting ‘Group’ from the options. .

-8) Now it’s time to add the interactions.
+8) Now it’s time to add the events.
 Let’s start by adding an event to the menu button that will make the slide panel appear.
 Tip: remember to move the group to the side of the canvas, away from the center of the screen before attempting to click on the menu button.
 Click on the menu button add an “On tap” + “Show” event, selecting the Rectangle widget.
 Add a Fade effect with a duration of 100ms.
 Click OK.

 9) Now, let’s add an action that will make the slide panel move from the left to the center of the screen.
 To add this action, right click on the event you’ve just created and select the ‘Add action after selected’ option.
 The action will be an “On tap” + “Move”, selecting the dynamic panel.
 Below, change the Left position to 305px and leave the Top as it is (both should be “Fixed”).
 Add an EaseInOutQuad effect with a duration of 300ms.
 Click OK.

-10) To add the interaction to the slide menu, we will need to add an event to the dynamic panel.
+10) To add the event to the slide menu, we will need to add an event to the dynamic panel.
 Remember, we will need to add an event to each individual element in each display.
 We will first create one event and then copy and paste it to the other elements of the screen.
 Choose one of the elements, and create an “On Tap” + “Move” event, selecting the dynamic panel.
 The Left position should be set to -305px and the Top should be left unchanged.
 Add an EaseInQuad effect, with a duration of 300ms.
 Click OK.

 12) Finally, copy and paste this event to the rest of the ready-made screen’s elements.